manonthemon/video-speed-controller/README.md

 ## Usage

-You can test the app here: https://manonthemon.github.io/video-speed-controller
+You can test vide speed control here: https://manonthemon.github.io/video-speed-controller.
+Just hover over the speed control stripe and move the mouse to speed up or slow down the video.

 ## Copyright